Skip to content

 It turns out the difference between Xbox and DualShock/DualSense has nothing to do with the

 gamepads but is a function of the underlying backend behaviour and/or filtering behaviour since lack of filtering will generate new samples solely based on analog control noise and repeat button states effectively bypassing current event suppression mechanism.
 This is also true if periodic state readings are being made without change filtering.
+This problem was filed as ISXB-1524.
+Additionally the current rebinding sample hides these issues due to poor visibility and little resemblance with rebinding menus in real games.
+This was filed as ISX-2325.

 The problem

-The existing InputEvent.handled flags marks an event as being "handled" which blocks event/state propagation.
+The existing InputEvent.handled (currently used to suppress events during "listening") flags marks an event as being "handled" which blocks event/state propagation.
 This is problematic if the associated InputEvent is not representing an event but a state reading.
 The reason for this can be shown by the example below.
 Consider an initial state where a button is in state 0 (not pressed), this corresponds to some event 'a'.
 A press event 'b' changes the state of the button to 1, but this event is for some reason suppressed, for example during rebinding.
 This blocks the event from propagating as a state change which is according to documentation of InputEventPtr.handled.
-This leads to "event" 'c' which is just a periodic reading that doesn't reflect a change to be seen as a change since 'b' was suppressed but 'c' wasn't suppressed.
+This leads to "event" 'c' which is just a periodic reading that doesn't reflect a change at all to be seen as a change since 'b' was suppressed but 'c' wasn't suppressed.
 This implies that event 'c' would evaluate to a "press" since it is a state change from the perspective of the action state, but not from the state of the button.
 This is illustrated in figure below.

 -0----1------1----0----------------> time (Button state in reading)